ayanopt/2023-momentum/article.md

 - **Returns**: Percentage increase in capital

 ## Baseline: Random Trading Simulation
 To ensure that the observed model performance was not an artifact of upward trending data or survivorship bias, we established a benchmark using a random trading strategy.
 A "coin-toss" trader was simulated by randomly deciding whether to take each trade, independent of market features.
-This simulation was run 100 times with different seeds, each time using a fresh draw from the test set and computing the resulting capital trajectory.
+This simulation was run 100 times with different seeds, each time using a fresh draw from the test set and computing the results.

-For each run, we recorded both the precision (fraction of trades that resulted in profit) and the percentage return.
+For each run, we recorded the above metrics.
 The simulations yielded a distribution of outcomes representing what could be achieved through pure chance.

-Using a normal approximation, we computed the 95th percentile lower bound for both metrics:
+Using a normal approximation, we computed the 95th percentile lower/upper bound for these metrics:

 - (Lower bound) Precision: 0.455
 - (Lower bound) Return: 0.046%